 Similar to previously approved cultivation facilities in the area, the permanent building façade would consist of 3 dimensional forms and architectural elements in the style of desert contemporary architecture.
 Contrasting accent colors will enhance the architectural features and elements of the proposed structure.
 The overall architectural character will be that of an attractive, well-maintained industrial building.
-Temporary building on site will consist of prefabricated steel structures.
-The TPM project site perimeter will be enclosed with wrought-iron and block wall fencing to enhance visuals and secure perimeter.
+The project site perimeter will be enclosed with wrought-iron or tubular steel fencing to enhance visuals and secure the perimeter.